sbryngelson/group-docs/group-syllabus/doing-research.md

 Most of my ideas, which you can expect to hear plenty of, are bad.
 I love to hear ideas, good or bad, some might turn out to be the opposite after a short (or long) discussion.
 Ideas are everywhere, and if you let yourself, you'll have them all the time.
-It can be easy in graduate school to find yourself submerged in the details of ongoing projects constantly, without popping up to think about and consider new projects, ideas, and directions.
+It can be easy to find yourself submerged in the details of ongoing projects constantly, without popping up to think about and consider new projects, ideas, and directions.
-Both are important: a good scholar can move between levels of detail (i.e.g, "What's the right statistical technique for these data in this paper?" to "Which of these 5 new ideas would have the most impact?").
+Both are important: a good scholar can move between levels of detail (i.e., "What's the right statistical technique for these data in this paper?" to "Which of these 5 new ideas would have the most impact?").

 #### Where to find ideas